Forest-Economics-Goettingen/woodValuationDE/README.md

     calamity factors derived in [Dieter (2001)](#dieter.2001),
     [Fuchs et al. (2021)](#fuchs.2021), and
     [Fuchs et al. (under review)](#fuchs.underreview).
 Box shape:
-    rectangle: functions and factors, parallelogram: user input and output.
+    rectangular: functions and factors, parallelogram: user input and output.
   </figcaption>
 </figure>

-<br><strong>woodValuationDE</strong> allows for estimating the wood
+<br><strong>woodValuationDE</strong> allows for the estimation of wood
 value referring to the volume over bark of the standing trees to be harvested (German unit: Vfm) as usually provided by yield tables and single-tree simulation models.
 Volume losses due to harvest cuts and